Dereverberation is used in hands free communication systems where environmental echo affects speech intelligibility.

 A sound source located a distance from a microphone will have its direct path signal arrive at the microphone and then reflections of the original signal will be captured.
 As the distance from the source to the microphone increases, the signal to reverberation ratio and, as a result, the effect of reverberation will also increase.
 To a listener, late reflections sound like noise while early reflections introduce speech coloration and distance perception.

-VOCAL’s Dereverberation software may be licensed by developers as a standalone algorithm or as part of our comprehensive Voice Quality Enhancement System which also includes echo cancellation, noise reduction, gain control and other algorithms.
+Our speech dereverberation software may be licensed by developers as a standalone algorithm or as part of our comprehensive Voice Quality Enhancement and Speech Recognition solutions.
 VOCAL offers a complete range of ETSI / ITU / IEEE compliant algorithms, including speech dereverberation and many other standard and proprietary algorithms.
 The software libraries are modular and can be executed by developers as a single task under a variety of operating systems or standalone with its own microkernel.

 VOCAL’s software is available for the following platforms.
-Please contact us for specific Dereverberation software supported platforms.
+Please contact us for specific speech dereverberation software supported platforms.

 - Texas Instruments - C6000 (TMS320C62x, TMS320C64x, TMS320C645x, TMS320C67x), C5000 (TMS320C54x, TMS320C55x), OMAP3 (OMAP35x, OMAP36x), OMAP4 (OMAP44x), Sitara (AM37x)